 10. See the Franklin Park Zoo

-If you want to get out and see the animals before the cold winds of winter begin to hit, be sure to check out the Franklin Park Zoo.
-This zoo features well over 1000 different animals from over 200 different species.
-The zoo is 72 acres and has animals of all different types from all over the world including gorillas, lions, kangaroos, giraffes and a variety of others.
+If you want to get out and see the animals before the cold winds of winter begin to hit, visit the Franklin Park Zoo.
+This is one of the fall activities in Boston where you can see 1000 different animals from over 200 different species.
+The zoo is 72 acres and has animals of all different types from all over the world.
+Stop by to visit the gorillas, lions, kangaroos, and giraffes.
 The zoo is located near Dorchester and Roxbury, just a little bit south of the heart of Boston.